QuTech-Delft/cQASM-spec/README.md

 their most primitive form.
 Besides the C++ APIs, libqasm also includes a Python wrapper.

-The user-facing cQASM language and the program-facing libqasm API both come in different versions.
+The user-facing cQASM language and the application-facing libqasm API both come in different versions.
 Roughly speaking, four versions of the cQASM language exist, but unfortunately the version number was used more as a "hype" term than as an actual version number, resulting in some confusion.